 In extreme surf spots, the energy and weight of a wave are enormous.
-If you get hit by a giant whitewater lip, the consequences can be tragic.
+The consequences can be tragic if you get hit by a giant whitewater lip.

 3. Ultra-Crowded Line-Ups

 Surfboards and fins are dangerous guns.
 They can kill a surfer, a swimmer, or a beachgoer.
-The chances you're going to get hit by a board in a crowded, urban surf spot are extremely high.
+The chances you'll get hit by a board in a crowded, urban surf spot are incredibly high.

 4. Surf Lessons and Beginner Surfing

-If you're learning how to surf by yourself, or if you're starting to catch your first waves with the help of a surf instructor, you should consider the option of wearing a helmet.
+If you're learning how to surf by yourself or starting to catch your first waves with the help of a surf instructor, you should consider wearing a helmet.